grayscaleltd/grayscale-eleventy-scaffolding/README.md

 ## Setup

 1. Run `npm install` in the terminal to install the dev dependencies
-2. Run `npm init` in the terminal to initialise build process
+2. Run `npm run init` in the terminal to initialise build process
 3. Edit base configurations in `/src/site/_data/siteconfig.js`
 4. Set up environment based config files in `/src/site/_data`